eclipse-zenoh/zenoh-ts/README.md

 ### Build and run the command line examples

 This library is currently compatible with browsers, but not with NodeJS due to websocket library limitations.
-To run the command line examples use javascript runtime [deno](https://deno.com/) which is expected be consistent with the browser.
+To run the command line examples use the javascript runtime [deno](https://deno.com/) which is expected to be consistent with the browser.

 1. Install [deno](https://deno.com/)
 1. Navigate to the `zenoh-ts/examples/deno` directory
-1. Install `zenoh-ts` library by running `yarn install`
+1. Install the `zenoh-ts` library by running `yarn install`
-1. Run zenohd with remote_api plugin, configured to websocket port 10000, as described above
+1. Run zenohd with the remote_api plugin, configured to websocket port 10000, as described above
 1. Run the examples by running `yarn example <PATH TO EXAMPLE>`, i.e. `yarn example src/z_sub.ts`

-For to run publisher and subcriber examples:
+To run publisher and subscriber examples:

 ```sh
 yarn example src/pub.rs